jimb245/2PiWireGuardVPN/README.md

 The server doesn't require the onboard wifi of the Pi 3 so a Pi 2 could be substituted.

+## Setup

 1. Download the images and copy to sd cards

 Copying the images to the cards is the same as for a regular Raspbian install.

-2. Insert the sd cards and power up the Pi's
+1. Insert the sd cards and power up the Pi's

-3. Configure the server - Part I
+1. Configure the server - Part I

 The server is configured in two passes because of the need to exchange WireGuard keys between the Pi's.

-3.1 Connect the server to your network with an ethernet cable.
+  1. Connect the server to your network with an ethernet cable.

-3.2 Access the server using VNC
+  1. Access the server using VNC

 Determine the IP address assigned by your router to the server ethernet interface.
 You can usually find this by logging into your router's user interface.
 Alternatively phone apps like Fing can list devices on your network.
 In your VNC client connect to the server address with the default password, which is "raspberry".
 Start a terminal window on the VNC desktop.

-3.3 Configure WireGuard
+1. Configure WireGuard

 cd ~/WireGuard
 Umask 077